Helixan/Helix/README.md

-# Cultro Roulette Project Overview
+# Helix Project Overview

 ## Overview

-The **Cultro Roulette Project** is a comprehensive framework consisting of multiple modules, each designed to address specific functionalities such as caching, geometry, string manipulation, reflection, and more.
+The **Helix Project** is a comprehensive framework consisting of multiple modules, each designed to address specific functionalities such as caching, geometry, string manipulation, reflection, and more.
 The primary modules covered in this project so far include the **Caching Module**, the **Geometry Module**, the **Language Module**, the **Reflection Module**, the **Security Module**, and the **Utils Module**.
 These modules offer various features, from efficient data caching mechanisms to flexible geometric computations, enhanced string utilities, advanced reflection capabilities, comprehensive security functionalities, and a suite of utility functions.
 This makes the project suitable for a wide range of applications, including scientific computing, simulations, general software optimization, and data security.

 ## Modules Overview